boltsparts/boltsfc/README.md

 # BOLTSFC

-installable FreeCAD package of BOLTS
+Installable FreeCAD package of BOLTS

-this package was made from of the following repository branch:
+This package was made from of the following repository branch:

 https://github.com/boltsparts/BOLTS/commits/master